Environmental Science Studies (ESS) in China

 Soil compaction testing

 The students here are collecting water snails in a set area and marking them and releasing them back to the same area.
-They are working in the evening time when the snails are most active, after they will count the number of snails in each area and then release them back into the river.
-The following day the students will return and hunt for snails again in the same area, they will count the number of snails they collect and, the number that have there marking on still or not and record their findings.
+They are working in the evening time when the snails are most active, after that, they will count the number of snails in each area and then release them back into the river.
+The following day the students will return and hunt for snails again in the same area, they will count the number of snails they collect and the number that have their marking on and record their findings.
+This can be used to estimate the total snail population in the river.

 Species identification